Asian Institute of Journalism and Communication

-The Asian Institute of Journalism and Communication is a graduate school in media studies in the Philippines.
+The Asian Institute of Journalism and Communication is a graduate school in the Philippines.
+AIJC offers graduate programs in communication and journalism, provides professional training in various areas related to communication and leadership, and implements programs and projects in line with its advocacies.
 It is considered one of the leading communication institutions in the Philippines and the ASEAN region.

-It provides graduate education and professional training.

 History

 The institute was established in 1980 as the Asian Institute of Journalism.
-In 1994, it was renamed the Asian Institute of Journalism and Communication to expand to other forms of media.
+In 1994, it was renamed the Asian Institute of Journalism and Communication.

 Research and development

 AIJC's research program includes policy research; design, implementation and evaluation of development communication initiatives, public information, social mobilization and advocacy programs; and design and implementation of management information systems.

-Making a difference in national development, many outputs of the Research, Policy, and Advocacy unit have been institutionalized in development programs.
+Many outputs of the Research, Policy, and Advocacy unit have been institutionalized in development programs.
 These outputs have been reflected or integrated in the following: